raspberrypilearning/sense-hat-pong/worksheet.md

     ball_position[1] += ball_velocity[1]
     ```

-1. Now when you run your code, the ball should move across the LED matrix, and then your program will crash with the error `ValueError: X position must be between 0 and 7`
+1. Now, when you run your code, the ball should move across the LED matrix, and then your program will crash with the error `ValueError: X position must be between 0 and 7`.

 1. What's happened?
 The ball gained an x position that was higher than 7, and this is obviously impossible.
 You can handle this in your code by adding a conditional, stating that if the `ball_position[0]` reaches `7`, its velocity gets reversed (so it goes in the other direction.